-He is a founding partner of government party business advisors, yes.
-Thirty two years of experience.
+He is a founding partner of Gilbert & Pardue Transaction Advisors.
+He has thirty two years of experience.
 He did start when he was seven years old.
-He has experience as partner, president, CEO, stakeholder and successful middle and lower middle market businesses.
+He has experience as partner, president, CEO, and stakeholder of successful middle and lower middle market businesses.
 He has a wealth of experience in transactions where his ownership, livelihood and personal funds were at stake.
-So he he's had skin in the game.
-He knows how to be on both sides of the table is going to answer some of our questions today about when your client is looking to sell their business, what you need to know and give us how to be a successful roadmap and make the partnership between your transaction adviser, the CPA and your client to be the best one ever.
-So we're going to welcome you that.
+So he's had skin in the game.
+He knows how to be on both sides of the table.
+He is going to answer some of our questions today about when your client is looking to sell their business, what you need to know, and tell us about a successful roadmap and make the partnership between your transaction adviser, the CPA and your client to be the best one ever.
+So we're going to welcome you.
 I'm excited to have you here today, because when we had our conversation a couple of months ago, I had a lot of questions.
-And I just think this is going to be a great hour of giving knowledge, information to our attendees, especially with the business climate that seems to be changing every twenty four hours.
+And I just think this is going to be a great hour of giving knowledge, and information to our attendees, especially with the business climate that seems to be changing every twenty four hours.

-We I never know what to expect when I look at the business news.
+I never know what to expect when I look at the business news.
 So I invited you because you have all this experience.
 I enjoy talking to you and think you can give us a lot of guidance.
-Those who are on leashes chat for your questions.
+Those who are online chat for your questions.
 This is to be as interactive as possible.
-Your questions.
-We welcome a lot because otherwise it's just going to be a chat between the two of us and I'm going to get a lot of transaction information or whatever knowledge I need it on.
+We welcome your questions a lot because otherwise it's just going to be a chat between the two of us, and I'm going to get a lot of transaction information or whatever knowledge I need it on.
 But please, please ask the questions.
 So is there anything on your background that you want to give the audience before we start with the first question?

-And that's and I think that's what is so great is because you've had a seat every seat, you know what the client's going through because it is an emotional time when you are doing this transaction.
-So I'm going to go into the business environment first because I feel that is big on our clients minds and small businesses.
+And that's what I think is so great is because you've held every seat, you know what the client's going through, because it is an emotional time when you are doing this transaction.
+So I'm going to go into the business environment first, because I feel that is big on our clients minds and small businesses.
 Mid-Market.
 The business environment has been really changing.

 What should they be doing?

 You know, I speak to business owners practically every day and they seem to be following in two classes recently.
 It's the haves and the have nots.
 Right?
-Either their business is affected negatively by the shutdowns, by key employees having covered and being quarantined, you know, really disrupting everything they do from that standpoint or they're on the other side of the coin.
+Either their business is affected negatively by the shutdwns, by key employees being covered and being quarantined, you know, really disrupting everything they do from that standpoint or they're on the other side of the coin.

-Maybe they own a home improvement business or they own a nursery or they own a swimming pool, construction company or something like that.
-And they've never been this busy in their life.
-They they have the opposite problem.
-They're choking on the amount of of business coming their way, trying to figure out how to grow their firms without popping and eating too much where they can digest it.
-So it really is is strange.
-And then, you know, we jump into this year, like you mentioned, and we start the year off with the Iraqi presidential transition that had lenders and creditors and bankers all nervous about how things were going to go.
-So anybody that was in a in a situation where they were working on credit or trying to extend loans or borrow money, they saw delays there because lenders were would rather sit on the sidelines and wait and see what happens then to be in an uncertain environment.
+Maybe they own a home improvement business, or they own a nursery, or they own a swimming pool, construction company or something like that and they've never been this busy in their life.
+They have the opposite problem.
+They're choking on the amount of business coming their way, trying to figure out how to grow their firms without burning out and eating more than they can digest.
+So it really is strange.
+And then, you know, we jump into this year, like you mentioned, and we start the year off with the US presidential transition that had lenders and creditors and bankers all nervous about how things were going to go.
+So anybody that was in a situation where they were working on credit or trying to extend loans or borrow money, they saw delays there because lenders would rather sit on the sidelines and wait and see what happens then to be in an uncertain environment.
 So we get through that.
-Then we have the snowboarded.
-This is what everybody's calling it.
+Then we had the snow storm in Texas.
 And we all had busted pipes and power outages and we lost a week there.
 I talked to a lot of business owners in the food service business, for instance, where they lost all their inventory.
 Right.
 Lots of businesses had issues receiving just in time orders and deliveries and UPS and FedEx and things like that.

 We're all shut down.
 So I think most of our business owners today, you know, it's I don't know, it's sixty degrees outside.
 It's we don't have our heaters on anymore.
-We have air conditioners on now and and business owners just kind of in a in a state of shock.
-So I find that, you know, we just have the tax two month tax extension because of the weather events here.
-And and some business owners, we're a little worried about their ten ninety nine and their W 2s and getting ready to file for taxes.
-And they've been given a little breather from that standpoint.
-But it's almost like they're looking around saying, you know, where's the next thing going to hit me that I don't know, I've never even thought of.
+We have air conditioners on now and business owners just kind of in a state of shock.
+So I find that we just have the two month tax extension because of the weather events here.
+And some business owners, we're a little worried about their 1099's and their W-2'ss and getting ready to file for taxes.
+They've been given a little breather from that standpoint.
+But it's almost like they're looking around saying, you know, what's the next thing going to hit me that I don't know, I've never even thought of.
 Right.
 Because so much of what has happened in the last 12, 14 months was not on anybody's radar.
 It was never a risk that was assessed or thought through or dealt with and moving to an online environment, people working from home and stuff like that.
 It's just got business owners a little bit in shell shock.
-I think especially the smaller they are, the the smaller teams that they have, the more reliance they have on on key individuals.
+I think especially the smaller they are, the the smaller teams that they have, the more reliance they have on key individuals.
 It's been really, really tough.
 And they're just tired.
 Really tired.